nyu-ossd-s20/project-evaluation/GNOME_accessibility_toolkit_evaluation.md

 ## Code Base

 1. What is the primary programming language in the project?
+C

-1. What is the development environment? <br>
+1. What is the development environment? <br> This is a C library, so if it's compiled with GCC it can be run anywhere.
 	<!--
 	For example, is it Gnu C++ on Linux?
 	Is it a Windows 10 application?
 Does one need to develop in a virtual machine?